 Experience it yourself

-Check out our range of self guided walks in Nepal, Chile, Australia and across Europe which give you the flexibility of solo travel, but have the perks and benefits of a group tour.
+Check out our range of self-guided walks in Japan, Nepal, Chile, Australia and across Europe which give you the flexibility of solo travel, but have the perks and benefits of a group tour.
 Experience travelling under your own steam where the hassle of logistics (think: route descriptions, maps and local sightseeing information, etc.), transfers and accommodation are all taken care of, so you can focus on savouring the sights and experiences of the region.
 View trips >